-Geraniol is a relaxing terpene naturally produced in geranium flowers, tobacco, and lemons.
+Geraniol is thought of as being a relaxing terpene for some people.
+It is naturally produced in geranium flowers, tobacco, and lemons.
 Its floral, waxy, and fruity aromatics are similar to citronella.

-Geranyl Acetate is a harmonizing terpene with a sweet, floral, and herbal aroma profile.
-It is found in geranium, palmarosa, citronella, and lemongrass.
+Geranyl Acetate is considered to be a harmonizing terpene for some people.
+It has a sweet, floral, and herbal aroma profile, and is found in geranium, palmarosa, citronella, and lemongrass.

 Germination is the process of sprouting a seedling (a baby cannabis plant) from a seed.
 Germination usually begins in a dark, moist medium (soil, a paper towel) before the seedling is transferred to another medium such as soil.

 A grinder is a device used to break up dried flower into smaller pieces before being rolled into a joint or pressed into the bowl of a pipe, bong, or vaporizer.
 Grinders can be made of metal, wood, or plastic, and may sometimes have an additional bottom compartment to collect the kief (dried trichomes) as they become separated from the plant material.
 A micro planer or grinder card performs the same function as a grinder.

 Usually signifying a potent sativa-dominant strain of cannabis, haze varieties feature bright aromas and flavours of citrus and sweet spice.

 Heirloom cannabis refers to an old or original strain that was created through open pollination and differs from a purpose-made hybrid.
 These strains have been moved from, and are grown outside their native region.
 Heirloom varieties are an important library of living genetic material.